ElVit/netdaemon-notify-on-update/README.md

 [![netdaemon_badge](https://img.shields.io/badge/NetDaemon-v3-pink)](https://netdaemon.xyz/docs/v3)

 # Update Notifications
-A NetDaemon App that will create a persistent notification in Home Assistant if there is an update available.
+A NetDaemon App that will notify you if there is an update available in Home Assistant.
+This notification may be sent as an persistent notification or to your mobile devices if you are using the [companion app](https://companion.home-assistant.io/).

 This App will display updates for:
 - Home Assistant Core
 - Home Assistant OS
 - Home Assistant Supervisor
-- Home Assistant Addon
+- Home Assistant Addon's
-- HACS Repository
+- HACS Repositories

 ### Installation
 1. Install the [NetDaemon v3](https://netdaemon.xyz/docs/v3/started/installation) Addon